gear-foundation/gear-wiki/docs/examples/escrow.md

 An escrow is a special wallet to which some assets (e.g. money or stocks) are deposited and stored until certain conditions are met.
 In terms of smart contracts, an escrow is a wallet that is stored on a blockchain and, like a regular escrow, can receive some assets (e.g. a cryptocurrency or fungible tokens (like [Gear fungible tokens - gFT](gft-20.md) in this example)) from one user and, when certain conditions are met, send them to another.

-- Program source code avalible on [Github](https://github.com/gear-dapps/escrow)
+- Program source code is avalible on [Github](https://github.com/gear-dapps/escrow)
 - dApp UI [Github](https://github.com/gear-dapps/escrow/tree/master/frontend)

 ## How to run